WallStreetMojo

 It includes three types of cash flows:

-• Cash flow from operating activities: This includes various items from which there is cash inflow or outflow due to the operating activities of the Company.
+• Cash flow from operating activities: This includes various items from which there is cash inflow or outflow due to the company's operating activities.

-• Cash flow from Investing activities: It includes cash inflow or outflow due to investments of the Company.
-If the Company makes a new investment, it will pay some amount and is recorded as a cash outflow, or if it sells its investments or some investment securities mature, it will receive cash and is recorded as a cash inflow.
+• Cash flow from Investing activities: It includes cash inflow or outflow due to company investments.
+If the company makes a new investment, it will pay some amount and is recorded as a cash outflow.
+If it sells its investments or some investment securities mature, it will receive cash and is recorded as a cash inflow.

 • Cash flow from financing activities: It includes cash inflow or outflow from financing activities like issuance of stocks, dividend payments, buyback of stocks, payment of term debt or issuing commercial paper, etc.